ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ea-concepts.md

 $\mu_i$ is a random number that is generated in the range $[0, 1]$ using a uniform distribution, while $\eta$ denotes the distribution index.
-We should note that two different versions of the PM operator are applied herein.
+We should note that two different versions of the PM operator are usually considered.
 The first variant mutates every parent gene with probability
 $p_m$, whereas the second variant mutates a unique parent gene with probability $p_m$.
-Finally, a distribution index $\eta = 20$ is always used with both versions.
+Finally, a distribution index $\eta = 20$ is usually applied with both versions.

 ## Survivor selection methods